harrysha1029/cs103oracle/README.md

 Where tags is an optional line containing some tags to be used in the search.

 ## Convert
 To update the website, run `python compile.py` and the tex will be parsed into html.
+You'll also need to commit everything and push.

 ## Just the pdf
 You can also simply compile the tex file into a pdf if you don't need the website.
+The current version is at `tex/cs103.pdf`.

 ## Changing search criterion
 This project uses [lunr.js](https://lunrjs.com/guides/searching.html) to implement the search.
+You can edit the search criterion in `scripts.js`.